RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 The command line output is the same as described for conformationMode.py

-The script will also print out twe text files:
+The script will also print out two text files:

 1) A file that specifies that calculated overlap and correlation over the full model: